 Hometown: Ossining, New York

 Favorite Vermont spot?
-Some of the more out-of-the way portions of the Trail Around Middlebury can be incredibly gorgeous, particularly in spring when they get thoroughly blanketed in crocuses and scilla.
-I haven’t explored much of Vermont outside of the Middlebury area, but some of the surrounding rivers and ski hills become incredibly underrated spots to appreciate fall colours.
-And the tea house in town is also pretty great.
+Some of the more out-of-the-way portions of the Trail Around Middlebury can be incredibly gorgeous, particularly in spring when they get thoroughly blanketed in crocuses and scilla.
+I haven’t explored much of Vermont outside of the Middlebury area, but some of the surrounding rivers and ski hills become incredibly underrated spots to appreciate fall colors.
+And the teahouse in town is also pretty great.

-One fun fact about you or unknown talent you have: I can count from one to thirty in roman numerals pretty quickly!
+One fun fact about you or unknown talent you have: I can count from one to 30 in Roman numerals pretty quickly!